qianjun22/ai-news-feed/README.md

    - Category-based emoji indicators
    - Clickable titles with expandable summaries

+### February 2, 2024

+1. **Load More Functionality**
+   - Added "Load More" button for pagination
+   - Articles are appended to the list without replacing existing ones
+   - Improved article numbering and UI adjustments

+2. **UI Enhancements**
+   - Removed "TODAY" subtitle for today's articles
+   - Ensured dynamic grouping by date

 ## Progress on Development Plan

 ✅ Phase 1: Basic Setup and Data Structure (100% Complete)